vlopezj/coq-course/plan.md

    Parts 1, 2 and 3 of
    https://team.inria.fr/marelle/en/coq-winter-school-2016/

+   The tutorial, part 1, 2 and 3, and SF up to (and including) Logic minus Poly largely overlaps.

 ### Exercises

   - Exercises from parts [1](exercises/ex1.v), [2](exercises/ex2.v) and [3](exercises/ex3.v) of the material.